-Graber’s previous experience includes twenty years as president of Brains for Business, a consulting firm that provides strategic planning and organizational development services to the not-for-profit community, as well as stints as the senior vice president at COSI, Ohio Center of Science Industry, and as the head of community affairs for CompuServe.
+Julie Graber is the CEO of the Institute on Women, an independent research institute focused on improving the lives of women and girls in Ohio by serving as a data-rich resource for individuals and organizations working for strategic change.
+Graber’s previous experience includes twenty years as president of Brains for Business, a consulting firm that provides strategic planning and organizational development services to the not-for-profit community, as well as stints as the senior vice president at COSI, Ohio’s Center of Science & Industry, and as the head of community affairs for CompuServe.

-Under 40" in 1995 and was honored by the YWCA of Columbus as a Woman of Achievement in 2007 for her lifelong commitment to research and advocacy work for women.
+Graber has been active in the community and served as a board member and officer of numerous organizations, including service as president of the board of WELD (Women for Economic and Leadership Development), the Columbus AIDS Task Force and the Columbus Metropolitan Club.
 She currently serves as a trustee of Antioch University Midwest and ION, a national network of organizations that publish census reports on women in leadership in their community.
 Graber also serves as a co-chair of the Advocacy Committee of the Women's Leadership Council of the United Way of Central Ohio.

 Graber was recognized by the YWCA of Columbus as a “Woman of Achievement” in 2007 for her lifelong commitment to research and advocacy work for women, and she is a frequent speaker on a range of topics related to women’s leadership and power.
 Graber received an MA in women’s studies from Antioch University McGregor and a BS in retail marketing from OSU.